Kenya: Our Innovation and Testing Center

-Kenya.
 The Kilifi County of Kenya is our innovation center where we have worked alongside our partners at Kuhenza for the Children to help thousands of children with disabilities access care and support since 1999.
-This county is also where we use human-centered design strategies to develop and test ourdisability advocacy training content for pastors, traditional healers and government leaders.
+This county is also where we use human-centered design strategies to develop and test our disability advocacy training content for pastors, traditional healers and government leaders.
 Our disability advocacy approaches are also being replicated by other Kenyan NGOs such as Sasa Harambe, KESHO, Bethany Children’s Trust and Compassion international.

-Tanzania.
-Since 2015, various partners in Tanzania have been using our community-based rehabilitation and pastor advocacy training programs to improve care, support and justice for children with disabilities.
+Since 2014, Kupenda has supported work in 3 regions of Tanzania by conducting needs assessments, community-based rehabilitation and community leader advocacy training programs.
 Some of our partners in Tanzania include TRACED, EFMRED, and The Gabriella Children’s Center and various public schools and government ministries.

 Zambia: Technical Assistance for Replication of our Disability Programs

 Since 2018, Kupenda has collaborated remotely with partners in 2 regions of Zambia.
 The Special Hope Network (SHN) leads our pastor disability trainings independently with remote support from our U.S. and Kenyan teams.
 We were connected to this organization through our grant and training program under the United Kingdom’s Department for International Development (DFID).
 Shortly after we started working with SHN, a social worker from the Ministry of Community Development and Social Services of Zambia visited our work in Kenya and was inspired to start her own NGO, Lilato, to support Zambian children living with disabilities.
 She raised funding to bring our Kenyan director to Zambia where he helped her open the organization and start training local leaders as disability advocates.